vicflora/vicflora-graphql-api/README.md

 # Technical documentation for VicFlora GraphQL API

-This repository contains examples of most of the GraphQL gueries that are used to create the [VicFlora](https://vicflora.rbg.vic.gov.au) public front end.
+This repository contains examples of most of the GraphQL queries that are used to create the [VicFlora](https://vicflora.rbg.vic.gov.au) public front end.

 You should be able to copy and paste the queries and variables into the